 At Chicago Booth, we cultivate leaders who go on to start, lead, and transform global companies.
 Employers highly value that aspect of our program.

 You can gain leadership experience in numerous ways.
-Leadership activities at Booth range from taking a post or leadership position with a student group; involvement on the Admissions Committee; representing peers in faculty and administrative matters; and assisting fellow students with career development.
+Leadership activities at Booth range from taking a leadership position with a student group; involvement on the Admissions Committee; representing peers in faculty and administrative matters; and assisting fellow students with career development.

 You’ll find that most activities take place on weekends to allow participation by all students.

 - Student Group Leadership - Students can pursue a number of leadership opportunities that exist within the Chicago Booth community.
 With more than 30 student-led groups, Evening MBA and Weekend MBA students can make a profound impact by becoming a student group co-chair.
 These groups regularly host high-profile events and speakers, which give student leaders an opportunity to interact and network with some of the world’s top business and community leaders.